Change incentives and economic priorities to reduce work hours

 The Jetsons is a space-age cartoon following a family of the same name.
 They enjoy many of the luxuries you would expect in the future that save time.
 Flying cars.
 A robot housekeeper who cooks and cleans.
 Fancy tech gadgets.
 George Jetson, the father, works at Spacely's Sprockets operating the Referential Universal Digital Indexer (RUDI) by pushing buttons.
 On reflection, it's bizarre he has that job in the first place given the level of technology.
 Surely a robot could do such a simple job for him?

 The Jetsons is just a cartoon, but in the real world, we also grapple with the relationship between automation, labour and time.
-In 2020, we are on the precipice of a wave of automation with chatbots, algorithms, smart home devices and other tech changing how we organise our lives and economies.
+In 2020, we are experiencing a wave of automation with chatbots, algorithms, smart home devices and other tech changing how we organise our lives and economies.
 Will people become obsolete?
 Doubt it.
 Certain jobs and work activities probably will though, saving time.

 People being people find ways to spend 'saved' time, and don't always reap the full benefits that saving time allows due to incorrect incentives, and what time is considered 'productive'.
 This article explores the dynamics between time-saving and work-life.